Stamped Concrete Coloring Options

 What is a form liner?

 A form liner is generally attached to a form to provide texture and/or a pattern.
-They can be used to create fire pits, concrete benches, etc. We sell a few different kinds of form liners including ledger stone, random river stone, and an ashlar pattern.
+They can be used to create fire pits, concrete benches, and more.
+Proline offers a variety of form liners including Ledger Stone, River Rock, and a Travertine Ashlar pattern.
 The forms are meant to work with Sonotube and 4 forms would work inside a 4’ Sonotube.

 Stamped Concrete Tampers

-How do I get the impression into the concrete?
+How do I get the impressions into the concrete?

 At some point while you are stamping, the concrete is going to start to get really hard.
-You will need a tamper to tamp the stamps into the concrete.
+You will need a tamper, often referred to as a pounder, to tamp the stamps into the concrete.
 Tampers are available in a 12” and 16” base with a 4’ handle.
-We also have a hand held 7” base tamper called the Billy Banger to save your hands from slapping the concrete in smaller corners and when imprinting accent pieces or border art.
+We also have a handheld 7” base tamper called the Billy Banger to save your hands from slapping the concrete in smaller corners and when imprinting accent pieces or border art.

 Concrete Stamping Product Shipping